boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 #### Description

-Set a `description` for the Doughnut chart, whose visibility will be denoted by **i** icon, and hovering over it will display the description in a tooltip.
+Set a `description` for the Doughnut chart, whose visibility will be denoted by an icon, and hovering over it will display the description in a tooltip.

 ![Title](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/Description.png)